Snap's Shares Pop After $3.4 Billion IPO

 Continue Reading Below

-The owner of the popular Snapchat messaging app raised $3.4 billion in its initial public offering, pricing 200 million shares on Wednesday night above its stated range of $14 to $16 dollars a share.
+The owner of the Snapchat messaging app raised $3.4 billion in its initial public offering on Wednesday night, more than the $3 billion Facebook offered to pay for the company in 2013, and saw its market capitalization bubble up to as much as $29.1 billion.

-The IPO has tested investor appetite for a social media app that is beloved by teenagers and people under 30 for applying bunny faces and vomiting rainbows onto selfies, but has yet to convert "cool" into cash.
+The IPO has tested investor appetite for a social media app that is popular among people under 30 for applying bunny faces and vomiting rainbows onto selfies, but has yet to convert "cool" into cash.

 Despite a nearly seven-fold increase in revenue, Los Angeles-based Snap's net loss widened 38 percent last year.
 It faces intense competition from larger rivals such as Facebook's Instagram as it grapples with decelerating user growth.